|Bat Removal and bat exclusions. Taking care of bat problems and pest control.

 Port Saint Lucie, Florida.

-watch by."
-He watched as the Brazilian free tailed bats poured out from underneath the barrel tiles of the vacant home as the
+by."
+He watched as the Brazilian free tailed bats poured out from underneath the barrel tiles of the vacant home as the sun began

 "They just start swarming out around dusk," said neighbor Michelle Botterbusch.
 Only this isn't nature it's right next door to